StewEsho/stewesho.github.io/_projects/radial.md

     - Flask
     - MongoDB
 ---
+<p class="under-dev">Under development, details subject to changes</p>
-Web-app that generates a radial tournament bracket.
-Frontend is created in React, and backend API is created using Flask and MongoDB.
++ Web-app generates a radial tournament bracket.
-<span class="under-dev"> *Under development, details subject to changes* </span>

-User may input custom teams, and the app will automatically seed and generate the tournament.
-Users can advance and relegate teams within their bracket, and tournament brackets can be saved to the app database.
++ User can input custom teams, and the app will automatically seed and generate the tournament.
+    + Users can advance and relegate teams within their bracket.
+    + Tournament brackets can be saved to the app database.